Ezrill-Lin/CoupletParallelismDL/README.md

 # Couplet Parallelism Measurement using Deep Learning

 ## Update:
 All contents below demenstrate the completed work for this project where we use the weighted average of 4 sub-models to reflect the modeled parallelism score.
 We are now looking for alternative model to replace the weighted average, as the ourputs from 4 sub-models do not contribute to the framework independently.
 There are potential problems of "colinearity".
-Currenly, we are trying to use Siamese Neural Network to compare and evaluate the parallelism score.
+Currenly, we are trying to use Siamese Neural Network to compare and evaluate the parallelism score, although the result get from the Siamese network is not satisfactory at current stage.

+For more details, you can refer to the file **SNN.ipynb**
 ---

 ## 📖 Overview